leetschau/donno/README.md

 1. Note translation, English to Chinese and vice versa.

+1. Suggest when typing.
+For example: press TAB after input `don s py`, some candidates displayed
+   below: python, pyhive, pynvim, ...

 ### Completed

+1. Synchronize notes with patch file as the complement to the main sync mechanism based on git;

 1. Basic note-taking functions: add, delete, list, search, view, update notes